adejolx/markdown-previewer/README.md

 - React-Typescript

 Note:

-You'll notice that this lacks proper focus management.
-In an effort to resolve the conflicts between focus shifting between interactive elements on the page and tab spacing when editing markdown, press `shift + tab` for tab-spacing in markdown or `tab` to shift focus to the next interactive element

 It's a WIP, the next things I want to do are to

 1.  improve on focus management